koknese/SteamWorkshopDownloader/README.md

 ## Contributing
 You can contribute in any way you want, I'm also up for new name ideas for this app as I think the current one is too bland.

+## Known issues
+- Doesn't work on Gentoo, if steamcmd was installed using the ebuild.

 ## To-do
-- ~Add path memory~
-- Make a more cli version (promptless version)
+- Make a promptless version
-- Make it more visually pleasing
-- A TUI perhaps